-Written by Jennifer Jovanovic Design by Joel Don Laney Illustrations by Dennis Smith Consultants:

-Jan Mokros, Ph.D.
+Written by Jennifer Jovanovic Design by Joel Don Laney Illustrations by Dennis Smith Consultants: Jan Mokros, Ph.D.
+Lori Murach Advisors: National Council of Teachers of Mathematics National Aeronautics and Space Administration (NASA) MATHCOUNTS National Society of Professional Engineers Society of Women Engineers

-Lori Murach

-Advisors:

-National Council of Teachers of Mathematics National Aeronautics and Space Administration (NASA) MATHCOUNTS

-National Society of Professional Engineers Society of Women Engineers MathAlive! is one element of Raytheon's many-tiered MathMovesU program, which utilizes a host of engaging learning programs - including MathMovesU's interactive website, scholarships, sponsorships and events - to help students from middle school through college remain interested in math and science and, by extension, ensure the continued strength of the American work force.
-Some of the innovative initiatives supported by MathMovesU include the following:
+MathAlive! is one element of Raytheon's many-tiered MathMovesU program, which utilizes a host of engaging learning programs to help students from middle school through college remain interested in math and science and, by extension, ensure the continued strength of the American workforce.